 Students are offered an intensive learning environment that draw son their creative impulses and cultural influences to present innovative design solutions that reach beyond popular forecasts.
-Students will work intensively on creating a collection of sportswear by utilizing resources from museum collections, fashion publications, retailers, and forecasting services with an emphasis on the 40's, 50's, 60's, and 70's fashion eras, and forw ard.
-2 CREDITS: 11 LECTURE HOURS / 22 LAB HOURS
+Students will work intensively on creating a collection of sportswear by utilizing resources from museum collections, fashion publications, retailers, and forecasting services with an emphasis on the 40's, 50's, 60's, and 70's fashion eras, and forward.